Simplicity: Protect the circle

 Please remember there is also a positive psychological aspect to being organized, and operating on a consistent set of standards.

-Instead of focusing on how to solve a problem in the middle of a crisis, we focus on being prepared for that crisis to start with, in all the areas necessary, to insure that we can achieve success on whatever mission we seek to engage in.
+Instead of focusing on how to solve a problem in the middle of a crisis, we focus on being prepared for that crisis to start with, in all the areas necessary, to ensure that we can achieve success on whatever mission we seek to engage in.

 Combine critical thinking, preparedness, and planning, with an honest assessment of your goals, so that you can achieve them.